 Pierogi restaurants in Poland are ubiquitous.
 However, finding a pierogarnia with such an appetising and varied menu as that at Pierogarnia Mandu is quite a challenge.
 Quite frankly, Pierogarnia Mandu’s menu is in a league of its own.

 My wife and I have walked past Pierogarnia Mandu many times at lunchtime in the summer months.
 We often see around twenty-five people queuing outside to get a table.
 The menu is made fresh to order.
 Therefore, I imagine that many of those souls in August must have waited over two hours to get a table.
 It is possible to make a reservation.
 However, as Mandu’s website states, it’s sometimes not so easy to make a reservation due to the hungry hordes which rock up in their droves.

 In terms of incurring a hunger-filled wait, my wife and I never had such issues.
 This was a chilly early October day.
 There were only two people in front of us waiting to enter and they soon entered once some other people left.
 I was pleased to see a nice fellow with a clipboard adding people’s names to a waiting list.
 Professional and orderly indeed.

 Regardless of the weather and which season it is, Mandu is always busy between 12pm and 3pm.
 The difference between peak tourist season and a cold February day is rather in the waiting time to get a table.

 Mandu covers all the bases.
-Fillings for traditional cooked pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce, to homemade salmon paste with sundried tomatoes and creamy cheese served with dill sauce.
+Fillings for the traditional boiled pierogi range from hand-minced wild boar meat finished with creamy mushroom sauce, to hand-made salmon paste with sundried tomatoes and creamy cheese served with dill sauce and butter on top.

 Got a sweet tooth?
 No worries.
 There are chocolate pierogi with oreo served with sweet cream, as well as raspberries and white chocolate on a chocolate cake with cream sauce.
-What about pierogi containing blueberries topped with sour cream?
+What about pierogi packed with blueberries and served with sour cream?

-There are also pierogi from different parts of the world, as well as several vegetarian and vegan friendly options.
-Frankly, the pierogi with carrots and peanut butter served with fried onion sound tempting as a vegan option.
+There are also pierogi from different parts of the world, as well as several vegetarian and vegan-friendly options.
+Vegans might be tempted by the pierogi with carrot and peanut butter served with fried onion.